 17. Be a San Francisco Giant for the Day

-The home of the San Francisco Giants at Oracle Park offers a kid-friendly fan lot that is open to the public – totally free – even when the team isn’t in town.
+The home of the San Francisco Giants at Oracle Park offers a kid-friendly fan lot that is often open to the public – totally free – even when the team isn’t in town.
 With slides, a giant baseball glove, and a miniature replica of the stadium for kids to run the bases, it’s a great place to blow off some kid steam for a short visit.
-(Editor’s Note for 2021: The fan lot is still closed at the moment, but may reopen later this summer.)

 18. Take in a Street Festival